SenseNet/sn-adsync/docs/sync-ad-to-portal.md

 By navigating to this file in Content Explorer there are two ways to edit the settings:

 - In explore mode: we provide a graphical user interface to edit settings
-- Clinking on the *Edit in browser* link: the underlying JSON text can be found and edited in the browser's code editor
+- Clicking on the *Edit in browser* link: the underlying JSON text can be edited in the browser's code editor

 > Please note that all values (AD and Content Repository paths, property names, etc.) are **case sensitive**.
-Please use the exact same names here as the ones you see in the Active Directory.
+Please use the exact same names here as the ones you see in Active Directory.

 The settings can be divided into the following main parts: